Sam3360/formula_math/README.md

 🧮 Formula Math (formula_math)

-Formula Math is a comprehensive Python library designed to make math, physics, finance, and geometry formulas instantly accessible in one place.
-It’s perfect for students, teachers, hobbyists, or developers who want to save time and avoid remembering formulas.
+Formula Math is a comprehensive Python library designed to make math, physics, finance, and geometry formulas instantly accessible.
+Perfect for students, teachers, and developers to save time and avoid remembering complex equations.

 🎯 Target Audience & Benefits

 Who is this for?

-Students: Simplify homework and verify complex calculations across math and physics.
+Students: Simplify homework and verify calculations.

-Educators: Use it as a teaching tool to demonstrate formula applications in Python.
+Educators: Use as a teaching tool for Python applications.

-Developers: A lightweight utility for apps requiring quick geometry or finance logic without heavy dependencies.
+Developers: Lightweight utility for quick logic without heavy dependencies.

 Why use formula_math?

-Save Time: No need to look up constants (like $\pi$ or $g$) or derive formulas from scratch.
+Save Time: No need to look up constants like PI or Gravity.

-Accuracy: Built-in logic handles edge cases like complex roots in quadratics.
+Accuracy: Built-in logic handles edge cases automatically.

-Readability: Clean, intuitive function names make your code easier for others to understand.
+Readability: Clean and intuitive function names.

 🚀 Key Features

-Finance: Quick calculations for simple and compound interest.
+Finance: Simple and compound interest.

-Geometry: Full support for 2D (Area/Perimeter) and 3D (Volume/Surface Area).
+Geometry: 2D Areas/Perimeters and 3D Volumes/Surface Areas.

 Physics: Kinematics, dynamics, energy, and pressure.

-Algebra: Solve quadratics and calculate means.
+Algebra: Quadratic roots and various means.

-Trigonometry: Intuitive degree-based functions.
+Trigonometry: Degree-based functions.

-Miscellaneous: Factorials, Fibonacci, and Combinatorics.
+Misc: Factorials, Fibonacci, and Combinatorics.

 📦 Installation

-Install the package via pip:

 pip install formula_math

 🛠 Usage

-Simply import the library and use the fm alias for a faster workflow:

 import formula_math as fm